Nextdoor/kingpin/docs/actors/rightscale.server_array.Destroy.md

 ##### rightscale.server_array.Destroy

-Destroys a ServerArray in RightScale by terminating all of the running instances, marking the array to be disabled, and then deleting the array as soon as all of the running instances have been terminated.
+Destroys a ServerArray in RightScale by first invoking the Terminate actor, and then deleting the array as soon as all of the running instances have been terminated.

 **Options**

   * `array`     - The name of the ServerArray to destroy
-  * `terminate` - Boolean True/False whether or not to terminate all of the live running instances before destroying the array.

 Examples

-    # Terminate all running instances and destroy our new array
+    # Destroy an array
-    { 'array': 'my-array', 'terminate': True }
+    { 'array': 'my-array' }

 **Dry Mode**